Faculty and Staff

 |Fax:||(803) 777- 9268|

-Dr. Estrada completed her BSN in 1988 at the University of North Carolina at Chapel Hill.
+Dr. Dawson completed her BSN in 1988 at the University of North Carolina at Chapel Hill.
 She received her MSN-PNP, also from UNC-CH, in 1996.
 In 2012 she completed a graduate certificate in Women's and Gender Studies from the University of South Carolina.
 She received a PhD in Nursing Science from the University of South Carolina in 2014.

-Dr. Estrada has an extensive background in pediatric primary care clinical teaching for nurse practitioners and physician assistants, and has taught the following courses during her time at the University of South Carolina:
+Dr. Dawson has a background in pediatric primary care clinical teaching for nurse practitioners, physician assistants, and medical students.
+She has taught the following courses during her time at the University of South Carolina: